liudonghua123/regshot/files/ReadMe.txt

 File shots are now saved in hive file.
-"UseLongRegHead" option added in regshot.ini to compatible with undoReg (1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option!
+"UseLongRegHead" option added in regshot.ini to compatible with undoReg (1.46) "UseLongRegHead=1" means using "HKEY_LOCAL_MACHINE" instead of "HKLM", default 0 Do not compare shots saved with different "UseLongRegHead" option! (limit gone in 1.8.3)

 (12) New to 1.8.3 (beta):
-Regshot hive's structure is slightly changed in this version, so old hive cannot load into this version.
+You can compare shots saved with different "UseLongRegHead" option.
-182to183.exe can make transfers from old hive to new one. x64 build is added, try it on 64bit Windows.
+Loading ANSI hive files in Unicode builds and vice versa is not supported.

 -----------------
 Thanks: